Skip to main content

-Last year, I watched an agency post a funeral home's somber memorial content to a taco restaurant's Instagram.
-The taco place's followers got photos of grieving families instead of their usual Tuesday taco specials.
-By the time anyone noticed, it had been up for six hours.
+Picture the mix-up every multi-client agency dreads: a funeral home's somber memorial content posted to a taco restaurant's Instagram.
+The taco place's followers get photos of grieving families instead of their usual Tuesday specials, and by the time anyone notices, it has been up for hours.

-This wasn't an incompetent agency.
-They had talented people, good intentions, and plenty of experience.
-What they didn't have was a system.
-They were running everything through spreadsheets, group texts, and heroic individual effort.
-At five clients, it worked.
-At twelve clients, someone clicked the wrong account in their scheduling tool while rushing to meet a deadline.
+It doesn't take an incompetent agency.
+It happens to teams with talented people, good intentions, and plenty of experience, but no system.
+They run everything through spreadsheets, group texts, and heroic individual effort.
+At five clients, it works.
+At twelve, someone clicks the wrong account in their scheduling tool while rushing to meet a deadline.

 I've spent years building Sydium, a social media management tool, and some of our most engaged users are agencies managing multiple accounts.
 The pattern I've seen over and over: agencies that succeed at scale have systems.
 Agencies that burn out have talented people trying to keep everything in their heads.